AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/new-domain-redirecting.md

 >[!NOTE]
 >
 >You can find the [!DNL Fastly] API credentials by logging in to each environment (Staging/Production) and checking the `/mnt/shared/fastly_tokens.txt` file.
-For more information, see [configure [!DNL Fastly] services](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html) in our developer documentation.
+For more information, see [configure [!DNL Fastly] services](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/cdn/setup-fastly/fastly-configuration.html) in the Commerce on Cloud Infrastructure Guide.

 If both the above configurations are correct, submit a support ticket.